silun-zhang/CMPUT-291-Assignment-3/README.txt

 Group Number: 52
-CCIDs: silun1
+CCIDs: silun1, kwu
-Names: Si Lun Zhang,
+Names: Si Lun Zhang, Kevin Wu

 We declare that we did not collaborate with anyone outside our own group in this assignment.